ethanmriley/Data-Structures/README.md

 # Data-Structures
-C++ code for RPI Data Structures Spring '17 course
+RPI CSCI 1200: Data Structures

+Implementation of homeworks 1-10 in C++